 - 1. DEC is a duly organized limited liability company existing under the laws of the State of North Carolina, is engaged in the business of developing, generating, transmitting, distributing, and selling electric power to the public in North Carolina, and is subject to the jurisdiction of the North Carolina Utilities Commission as a public utility.
-DEC is also an electric power supplier as defined in N.C.G.S. § 62-133.8(a)(3).
-DEC is lawfully before this Commission based upon its application filed pursuant to N.C.G.S. § 62-133.8 and Commission Rule R8-67. - 2.
-For calendar year 2017, the Company was required to meet at least 6% of its previous year's North Carolina retail electric sales by a combination of renewable energy and energy reductions due to the implementation of energy efficiency measures.

-Also in 2017, energy in the amount of at least 0.14% of the previous year's total electric power sold by DEC to its North Carolina retail customers must have been supplied by solar energy resources.

-- Beginning in 2012, N.C.G.S. § 62-133.8(e) and (f) require DEC and the 3. other electric suppliers of North Carolina, in the aggregate, to procure a certain portion of their renewable energy requirements from electricity generated from swine and poultry waste, based on each electric power supplier's respective pro-rata share derived from the ratio of its North Carolina retail sales as compared to total North Carolina retail sales.
-In its Order Modifying the Swine and Poultry Waste Set-Aside Requirements and Providing Delay October Other Relief (2017 Order), issued on 16, 2017.
-Docket No. E-100, Sub 113, the Commission delayed for one year the Swine Waste Set-Aside requirement, directing that the Swine Waste Set-Aside requirements will commence in 2018.
-In addition, the 2017 Delay Order lowered the 2017 Poultry Waste Set-Aside Requirement to 170,000 MWh state-wide, maintaining the same level as the 2016 requirement, and delayed by one year the future increases in the Poultry Waste Set-Aside Requirements. - 4.
-Section 62-133.8(h) of the North Carolina General Statutes authorizes an electric power supplier to recover the "incremental costs" of compliance with the REPS requirements through an annual REPS rider.
-The "incremental costs," as defined in N.C.G.S. § 62-133.8(h)(1), include the reasonable and prudent costs of compliance with REPS "that are in excess of the electric supplier's avoided costs other than those costs recovered pursuant to N.C.G.S § 62-133.9."
+DEC is lawfully before this Commission based upon its application filed pursuant to G.S. § 62-133.8 and Commission Rule R8-67. - 2.
+For calendar year 2017, the Company must generally supply an amount of at least 6% of its previous year's North Carolina retail electric sales by a combination of renewable energy and energy reductions due to the implementation of energy efficiency measures.
+Also in 2017, energy in the amount of at least 0.14% of the previous year's total electric power sold by DEC to its North Carolina retail customers must be supplied by solar energy resources. - 3.
+Beginning in 2012, G.S. § 62-133.8(e) and (f) require DEC and the other electric suppliers of North Carolina, in the aggregate, to procure a certain portion of their renewable energy requirements from electricity generated from swine and poultry waste, based on each electric power supplier's respective pro-rata share derived from the ratio of its North Carolina retail sales as compared to total North Carolina retail sales.
+In its Order Modifying the Swine and Poultry Waste Set-Aside Requirements and Providing Other Relief ("2017 Delay Order"), issued on October 16, 2017 in Docket No. E-100, Sub 113, the Commission delayed for one year the Swine Waste Set-Aside requirement, directing that the Swine Waste Set-Aside requirements will commence in 2018.
+In addition, the 2017 Delay Order lowered the 2017 Poultry Waste Set-Aside Requirement to 170,000 MWh state-wide, maintaining the same level as the 2016 requirement, and delayed the subsequent increases by one year.

+- 4. G.S. § 62-133.8(h) authorizes an electric power supplier to recover the "incremental costs" of compliance with the REPS requirement through an annual REPS rider.
+The "incremental costs," as defined in G.S. § 62-133.8(h)(1), include the reasonable and prudent costs of compliance with REPS "that are in excess of the electric supplier's avoided costs other than those costs recovered pursuant to G.S § 62-133.9."
 The term "avoided costs" includes both avoided energy costs and avoided capacity costs. - 5.
-Under Commission Rule R8-67(e)(2), the total costs reasonably and prudently incurred during the test period to purchase unbundled renewable energy certificates (RECs) constitute incremental costs.
+Under Commission Rule R8-67(e)(2), the total costs reasonably and prudently incurred during the test period to purchase unbundled renewable energy certificates ("RECs") constitute incremental costs.
 The projected costs to purchase such RECs during the billing period constitute forecasted incremental costs. - 6.
-DEC has agreed to provide REPS compliance services, including the procurement of RECs, to the following electric power suppliers, pursuant to N.C.G.S. § 62-133.8(c)(2)(e): Blue Ridge EMC, the City of Concord, the Town of Dallas, the Town of Forest City, the Town of Highlands, the City of Kings Mountain, and Rutherford EMC (collectively the Wholesale Customers). - 7.
-DEC has complied with the 2017 solar set-aside requirements, for itself and the Wholesale Customers for which DEC is providing compliance services, through the procurement or generation of 85,576 RECs from solar electric facilities and metered solar thermal energy facilities.
-DEC has also complied with the 2017 Poultry Waste Set-Aside requirements, for itself and the Wholesale Customers for which DEC is providing compliance services, through the procurement or generation of 77,443 RECs from poultry waste-to-energy facilities, including 20,076 Senate Bill 886 RECs, which are credited as 40,152 poultry waste RECs pursuant to S.L.
-2010-195 (Senate Bill 886).
+DEC has agreed to provide compliance services, including the procurement of RECs, to the following electric power suppliers, pursuant to G.S. § 62-133.8(c)(2)(e): Blue Ridge Electric Membership Corporation ("EMC"), the City of Concord, the Town of Dallas, the Town of Forest City, the Town of Highlands, the City of Kings Mountain, and Rutherford EMC (collectively the "Wholesale Customers"). - 7.
+DEC complied with the 2017 solar set-aside requirements, for itself and the Wholesale Customers for which DEC provides compliance services, by submitting for retirement 85,576 RECs procured or generated from solar electric facilities and metered solar thermal energy facilities.
+DEC also complied with the 2017 Poultry Waste Set-Aside requirements, for itself and the Wholesale Customers for which DEC provides compliance services, by submitting for retirement, 37,291 poultry waste RECs and